- High Modernism & Software Design

 - How I got Zurb Foundation 4 to work with IE8 with zero lines of code

 SKQW (pronounced “skew”) is a native desktop audio visualization application written in TypeScript with Angular 2, and implemented on the Electron framework.
 It is currently in alpha and a compiled binary only exists for Windows, but I’m hoping that - if there is interest - I can push the project forward and improve stability, features and of course bring full support to Mac OS X and Linux.
+If you want to check out the project itself, go to the SKQW website.

 Hi there.
 You opened an issue with my project on GitHub, and it’s getting kind of stale by now.
 I am aware of it - GitHub was kind enough to send me an email containing your report, which I scanned one morning a couple of weeks ago while I ate breakfast.
 I’ve even thought about it briefly a couple of times since then; once I was in the shower and I got the vague idea that I knew what caused it - but I wasn’t sure because I could not recall the specifics.